conjikidow/rust-workspace-template/README.md

-# repository-template
+# rust-repository-template

-This is a general template repository.
+This is a template repository for Rust projects.

 ## GitHub Actions Permissions Setup